Codenames as a Benchmark for Large Language Models: Codenames AI Framework

 \subsubsection{Ending}

-Play proceeds, passing back and forth, until one of three outcomes is achieved: \begin{itemize} \item All of the words of your team's colour have been selected (your team wins). \item All of the words of the other team's colour have been selected (your team loses). \item Your team selects the assassin word (your team loses). \end{itemize}
+Play proceeds, passing back and forth, until one of two outcomes is achieved: \begin{itemize} \item All of the words of a team's colour have been selected (this team wins). \item A team's guesser selects the assassin word (this team loses). \end{itemize}